-Ben Breen is the founder of NestEgg and Engorah.
+Ben Breen is co-founder of NestEgg, founder of Engorah and formerly of JP Morgan, Summit (acquired), Logica (acquired).
 He’s been in tech, building teams, products and making a ruckus at startups to Fortune 100s since 1985.
 He’s advised & worked in Financial Services for 20 years at several software houses, Reuters, the London Stock Exchange and dozens of banks including UBS and Barclays Capital.
 After leaving JP Morgan in 2001, Ben founded two software & consulting companies.
 Since 2010, he has advised startups and innovative companies on growth marketing strategy.

 Make your idea happen

 I co-founded NestEgg to help more people access the affordable credit and improve their financial health.

 I founded Engorah as a boutique marketing consulting company.
 The focus is on helping startups and innovative companies in the technology & financial services sectors find a path to growth.